AndrewHarris7/Financial-Analysis/README.md

 # Objective:
-  1.Show ability to import,open, and read CSV datasets
+  1. Show ability to import,open, and read CSV datasets

-  2.show ability to build a functional conditonal
+  2. Show ability to build a functional conditonal

   3. Give analysis on results